Jimmy Wootton: Kent

 Wootton's prowess as a bowler in club cricket for Erith came to the attention of Kent in May 1880, when he was selected to represent their Colts side.
-Two months later, after two successive defeats against Derbyshire and Lancashire, he was selected in the Kent side and made his debut in first-class cricket against Sussex at Hove; his arrival at the ground had been delayed, with Wootton late receiving the telegram calling him up to play due to his absence from his home.
+Two months later, after two successive defeats against Derbyshire and Lancashire, he was selected in the Kent side and made his debut in first-class cricket against Sussex at Hove.
+He was late arriving at the ground because he had been absent from home, and did not immediately see the telegram calling him up to play.
 He claimed six wickets in the match, while in his next match against Surrey, he took his maiden five wicket haul with figures of 8 for 34 in Surrey's second innings, and overall match figures of 12 for 89.
 During his debut season, he made six first-class appearances and took 38 wickets at an average of 12.57.

 The following season, Wootton took 48 wickets at an average of 21.06 from thirteen matches, though Wisden opined that his returns during the season "fell off" when compared to his debut season.
 He formed a bowling partnership with Dick Penn during the season, with the pair bowling unchanged against Sussex to dismiss them for scores of 56 and 72 runs.
-His bowling return in 1882 was similar to that of 1881, with 48 wickets at an average of 18.62; notably against Lancashire at Old Trafford, he took match figures of 12 for 91.
+His bowling return in 1882 was similar to that of 1881, with 48 wickets at an average of 18.62; notably against Lancashire at Old Trafford, where he took match figures of 12 for 91.
 In 1883, he had a quiet beginning and middle of the season, but toward the end of the season he had some notable bowling performances, finding further success against Lancashire when he took match figures of 13 for 84 at Gravesend.

 Up until 1884, Wootton had been classified as a roundarm fast bowler.
 However, that season he became a slow left-arm orthodox bowler, possessing in his repertoire a faster "arm ball" which was remarked upon by the magazine Cricket as his most dangerous delivery.
 His change in bowling style heralded his most effective period as a bowler, with Wootton taking a hundred wickets in a season for the first time in 1884, with 117 from 21 matches at an average of 16.77.
 He bowled the majority of Kent's overs during the season, bowling 500 more than his nearest compatriot.
 Against the touring Australians during Canterbury Cricket Week, he contributed toward Kent's 96 runs victory by dismissing George Bonnor, George Giffen, Billy Midwinter and Billy Murdoch in the Australians first innings.
 During the season, he obtained employment as a ground bowler at Lord's under the influence of Lord Harris, making a first-class appearance for the Marylebone Cricket Club (MCC) against Nottinghamshire.
 He also played twice for the South against the Australians.